-Modified Blower Door Subtraction – this technique is described in detail on p.44 of the Energy Conservatory Blower Door Manual; which can be found on the Energy Conservatory website (As of Oct 2014: http://www.energyconservatory.com/sites/default/files/documents/mod_3-4_dg700_-_new_flow_rings_-_cr_-_tpt_-_no_fr_switch_manual_ce_0.pdf)
+Modified Blower Door Subtraction – this technique is described in detail on the Energy Conservatory website.
+See ‘The Energy Conservatory_Blower-Door-Subtraction-Method.pdf’.

-Evaluation of Distribution Efficiency – this methodology requires the evaluation of three duct characteristics below, and use of the Building Performance Institutes ‘Distribution Efficiency Look-Up Table’; http://www.bpi.org/files/pdf/DistributionEfficiencyTable-BlueSheet.pdf
+Evaluation of Distribution Efficiency – this methodology requires the evaluation of three duct characteristics below, and use of the Building Performance Institutes ‘Distribution Efficiency Look-Up Table’; See ‘DistributionEfficiencyTable-BlueSheet.pdf’.

 Percentage of duct work found within the conditioned space